ispaan-app/spaan-learning-platform/docs/UI_IMPROVEMENTS.md

 # UI/UX Improvements Documentation

 ## Overview
-This document outlines the comprehensive UI/UX improvements made to the iSpaan Learning Platform to ensure consistency, better user experience, and modern design patterns.
+This document outlines the comprehensive UI/UX improvements made to the iSpaan App to ensure consistency, better user experience, and modern design patterns.

 ## 🎨 Design System